-This theoretical-based approach does not dictate the exact content of an intervention but instead provides a range of options for consideration.
+This theoretical-based approach does not dictate the exact content of an intervention, but instead provides a range of options for consideration.
 In the present study, this staged analysis informed discussions in the early EBCD workshops.
 For example, it was used as the basis for four plain-language, flash-card-style prompts to stimulate ideas from Workshop participants (see Figure 2).
 The prompts indicated broad approaches within which specific ideas could be defined.
 In this way, evidence and theory were used to inform and scaffold the co-design process, but did not dictate intervention design.
-For the intervention to be truly responsive to the needs and desires of stroke survivors and professionals, it was important to prioritize their views as to how the challenges of the target behaviours could be addressed-we did not wish to restrict discussions or the creativity of the EBCD process.
+For the intervention to be truly responsive to the needs and desires of stroke survivors and professionals, it was important to prioritise their views as to how the challenges of the target behaviours could be addressed - we did not wish to restrict discussions or the creativity of the EBCD process.

 During EBCD workshops and through interactions with the research team led by the first author, speculative intervention components were suggested, which addressed the behavioural analysis outlined in Stage 1 above.
-Author Powell analysed these, identifying which behaviour change techniques were being used in each case.
-They also worked with the design authors to advise on issues, such as wording, where the designer's intent was in line with a specific behaviour change technique, but minor changes were needed to maximize the chances of effectively promoting behaviour change.
+Author 2 analysed these, identifying which behaviour change techniques were being used in each case.
+Author 2 also worked with the design authors to advise on issues such as wording, where the designer's intent was in line with a specific behaviour change technique, but minor changes were needed to maximise the chances of its effectively promoting behaviour change.
 This approach would ensure that components would contain identifiable ingredients that would be theoretically expected to be effective.
 This mapping was regularly updated and developed as the intervention became more clearly defined through the design process.
 The final version is shown in Table 2.

-Use of experience-based co-design to develop the intervention
+Use of Experience-Based Co-Design to develop the intervention

-Four EBCD workshops enabled service users and staff to explore key issues and to define the key elements and format of the proposed intervention, with the aim of understanding and increasing the acceptability of the end result (Diepeveen et al. 2013).
+Four EBCD workshops enabled service users and staff to explore key issues, and to define the key elements and format of the proposed intervention, with the aim of understanding and increasing the acceptability of the end-result (Diepeveen, 2013).

-Co-design participants
+Co-Design participants.

-Seven stroke survivors, two family carers, and 16 HSCPs took part in at least one of four co-design workshops between March and May 2019.
-Stroke survivors' ages ranged from 41 to 70, four were male, and three were female.
+Seven stroke survivors, two family carers and sixteen HSCPs took part in at least one of four co-design workshops between March and May 2019.
+Stroke survivors' ages ranged from 41 to 70, four were male, three female.
 Five had experienced a single stroke; two had experienced two strokes.
-The time since the most recent stroke ranged from one to eight years.
+Time since the most recent stroke ranged from one to eight years.
 Both carers were female and aged in their sixties.
-The HSCP participants included individuals with roles in hospitals, community health-care, social care, and voluntary sector services, representing all stages in the sequence of stroke care.
+The HSCP participants included individuals with roles in hospitals, community healthcare, social care and voluntary-sector services, representing all stages in the sequence of stroke care.
 They were dental/oral health practitioners (including dental nurses) (6), occupational therapists (2), stroke nurses (2), speech and language therapists (2), stroke support officer (1), social worker (1), dietician (1), health care assistant (1).
 Years since qualification ranged from 4 to 38, and the number of years' experience working with stroke survivors ranged from 3 to 34.